SharmaPawan11/vendure-razorpay-payment-plugin/README.md

 # Vendure Razorpay Plugin

-💳 A plugin to enable Razorpay as a payment provider for Vendure
+💳 A plugin to enable Razorpay as a payment provider for Vendure E-commerce

 ## 🌟 Feature
 This plugin have inside it a lot of stuff: